Apply for a free Special Use Permit on a Parks and Open Space property.

 Research & Drones

-Please do not apply for a Special Use permit if you are interested in conducting research or using Unmanned Aircraft Systems (drones).
+Please do not apply for a Special Use Permit if you are interested in conducting research or using Unmanned Aircraft Systems (drones).
 Those activities have their own permitting process.
 Permits for drones filming or photographing commercial activities will not be considered.

 Permits will not be issued for any commercial activity such as: